How Do You Know where Your Limits are?

 We have only one sense, the sense of feeling.
 All other senses are different forms of the same sense: to see, hear, touch, smell or taste IS to feel.
 Therefore, all senses lead to feeling.

 Our basic feelings are:

 (Kymäläinen, M. University of Tampere.
 9.9.2014).

-It is ok to have different kinds of feelings, and the easiest way of coping with them is to accept them as a part of our everyday lives.
+It is all right to have different kinds of feelings, and the easiest way of coping with them is to accept them as a part of our everyday lives.
 How we handle our feelings is another thing, and it does make a difference whether we focus more on the positive, or the negative ones.

 As the old Cherokee legend where a grandfather teaches his grandson an important life lesson says: